ehssan61/Market-Segmentation/README.md

 case would add unnecessary complexity without significant benefit, especially when the goal is to maintain interpretability in segmenting customer behavior.

-## Segment Interpretation and Comparisons:
+## Segment Interpretation and Comparisons
 The visual comparison between K-Means and GMM clustering on RFM data were much different.
 K-Means creates more distinct, well-separated clusters with clearly defined boundaries across all RFM pair plots.
 In contrast, GMM's segments appear more overlapping and diffuse,